 My Strava Map Upload: Pico do Alto Ridge Hike

 HOW TO GET TO THE PICO DO ALTO RIDGE HIKE

 The Pico do Alto hike has many alternate options for routes to the summit but we began at the Boaventura side of the tunnel that links Sao Jorge and Boaventura.
 There is a small space here to park the car.
 I’ve added the pin location for the parking and tunnel on the map below.

 MY EXPERIENC ON THE PICO DO ALTO RIDGE HIKE

 Boaventura is a bit of an underrated region on Madeira when it comes to hiking.
 I’ve done a couple of hikes now in Boaventura and both have blown me away.
 The first hike I did here was the Levada dos Tornos and it was an incredible forest levada walk.
 This time, we were going off-the-beaten-track with the guys from Madeira Lés a Lés, which is a hiking group that does off-the-beaten-path adventures every Saturday.
-They offer specialized tours through their small business Madeira Wonder Hikes where they take people on alternative hiking adventures.

 The hike began at the tunnel, which links Boaventura to Sao Jorge.
 We hiked up through the houses in the foothills on the Boaventura side.
 It was a very steep ascent through thick trees on what was, at times, quite an undefined trail.
 Even in the early sections of the trail, we had great views of Boaventura.